Ankur3386/DrawHive/README.md

 7. added dev,start,build in package.json of  ws-server and http-server
 8.update turbo.json for  ws-server and http-server
 9. initialize  ws-server and http-server
+10. created common packages for zod and written zod